stream-innovations/stream-payment-gateway/README.md

 - Simplifies offshore account opening for international expansion and financial optimization.
 - Mitigates the risk of double spending, ensuring the security of transactions.
 - Leverages the high throughput and low transaction fees of the Solana blockchain.
-- Provides businesses with a secure and efficient payment gateway for global operations.
+- Provides businesses with a secure and efficient web3 payment gateway for global operations.

 **Features:**

 - Double Spending Prevention
+- Fiat-Cryptocurrency-Compatibility
+- Stablecoins Compatibility
+- Banking As A Service (Baas)
-- Fiat-Cryptocurrency Compatibility
+- IBAN Compatibility and Support
 - Effortless Offshore Account Opening
 - Solana Network and Web3 Integration
 - Seamless Integration with E-commerce Platforms